On the correspondence between thermodynamics and inference: Supplemental results

-Thus the generalized principle of indifference is satisfied by the Jeffries prior in the large-sample-size limit.
-The constant weighting factor is important in model selection as $e^{-K}$ expresses the Akaike weighting.

-This constant factor shows another important characteristic of the GPI prior: it has sample-size dependence.
-This sample size dependence will in general break the de-Finetti likelihood principle: that the prior should not depend on the nature of the data-generating procedure (including the sample size).
+Thus the GPI condition is satisfied by the Jeffries prior in the large-sample-size limit.
+The constant weighting factor is important in model selection as $e^{-K}$ encodes the Akaike weight \cite{BurnhamBook}.
+The GPI prior has sample-size dependence.
+This sample size dependence will break the de-Finetti likelihood principle: that the prior should not depend on the nature of the data-generating procedure (including the sample size) \cite{Bernardo1994}.
 The departure from the likelihood principle is the origin of the departure from the conventional Bayesian model selection behavior.